alwat83/final_dose/project_outline.md

 * Write unit tests for the backend using Jest.
 * Document the API endpoints and their usage.

+## Backend Setup Steps

+* Set up a new Node.js project for the backend in a separate repository.
+* Install necessary dependencies such as Express and body-parser.
+* Create the main server file to initialize the Express server and set up middleware.
+* Set up routes for user authentication, medication search, medication tracking, and dosage correction.
+* Implement controllers for handling the logic of each route.
+* Connect to the Cloud SQL database and set up models for users, medications, and dosage corrections.
+* Implement services for interacting with the database and performing CRUD operations.
+* Write unit tests for the backend using Jest.
+* Document the API endpoints and their usage.

+## Backend Dependencies

+* Express
+* body-parser

+## Backend Routes

+* User authentication
+* Medication search
+* Medication tracking
+* Dosage correction

+## Backend Controllers

+* User authentication controller
+* Medication search controller
+* Medication tracking controller
+* Dosage correction controller

+## Backend Models

+* User model
+* Medication model
+* Dosage correction model

 ## Deployment

 -   (To be determined)